toa-io/toa/extensions/exposition/documentation/access.md

 At least one property is required.

-Values may refer to the Route parameters, or a request authority:
+Values may refer to the Route parameters or the request authority:

 ```yaml
 /secrets/:org-id: